Article Updated June 1st, 2022

 Silk screening (also called serigraphy) is a common metal finishing process in metal fabrication and manufacturing.
 Silkscreen printing uses a fine mesh (generally made of a polyester material) and a blade or squeegee to transfer ink onto a substrate such as metal or plastic — even glass.
 Stencils are utilized as a part of the process to block areas of the substrate where ink should not be transferred.
-While silk screening can be an excellent choice to add colors or designs to metal, there are times when other methods, such as powder coating or direct to substrate printing, are better choices.
+While silk screening can be an excellent choice to add colors or designs to metal, there are times when other methods, such as automated powder coating or direct-to-substrate printing, are better choices.

 Direct-to-Substrate Printing vs. Screen Printing (Silkscreening)